iree-org/iree/docs/website/docs/deployment-configurations/gpu-cuda-rocm.md

     rocm-smi | grep rocm
     ```

-    If `rocm-smi` does not exist, you will need to [install the latest ROCM Toolkit SDK][rocm-toolkit].
+    If `rocm-smi` does not exist, you will need to [install the latest ROCm Toolkit SDK][rocm-toolkit].

 ## Get runtime and compiler

-### Get IREE runtime with CUDA HAL driver
+### Get IREE runtime

-Next you will need to get an IREE runtime that supports the CUDA HAL driver
+Next you will need to get an IREE runtime that includes the CUDA (for Nvidia
-so it can execute the model on GPU via CUDA for Nvidia.
-Or the ROCM HAL driver to execute models on AMD hardware
+hardware) or ROCm (for AMD hardware) HAL driver.

 #### Build runtime from source

 Please make sure you have followed the [Getting started][get-started] page
-to build IREE for Linux/Windows.
+to build IREE from source, then enable the CUDA HAL driver with the

-=== "Nvidia/CUDA"

-    The CUDA HAL driver is compiled in by default on non-Apple
-    platforms.

-    Ensure that the `IREE_HAL_DRIVER_CUDA` CMake option is `ON` when configuring
-    for the target.

-=== "AMD/ROCm"

-    Currently our support for ROCm/AMD hardware is still experimental.
-To enable it add:
-    ```
-    -DIREE_HAL_DRIVER_EXPERIMENTAL_ROCM=ON
-    ```
-    to the cmake build command.
+`IREE_HAL_DRIVER_CUDA` option or the experimental ROCm HAL driver with the
+`IREE_HAL_DRIVER_EXPERIMENTAL_ROCM` option.

 #### Download as Python package